Message Send

 Here are some examples that became looks like DSL because of that rule:

-Send keyword to keyword
+Send keyword to result of another keyword

 1 from: 2 to: 3